The PicoBoy (Color)

 The PicoBoy is a powerful mini handheld measuring just 3×5 ㎝.
 It is suitable for learning programming, developing your own games or simply playing with it.
 All you need is a PC, the PicoBoy and a USB-C cable.
 As the PicoBoy based on the RP2040 SoC [54] by Raspberry Pi Ltd. and is compatible with the Raspberry Pi Pico programming model and process, there are countless other tutorials, examples and libraries on the internet to make programming easier.

-The PicoBoy Color is the further development of the popular PicoBoy handheld, now with a color display for even more gaming fun.
+The PicoBoy Color (PBC) is the further development of the popular PicoBoy handheld, now with a color display for even more gaming fun.
 Whether you want to learn programming, develop your own games or simply play, the PicoBoy Color offers a wide range of possibilities.
 Although the original PicoBoy remains a great starting point for beginners and school classes, the PicoBoy Color offers an enhanced gaming experience and new possibilities for those who want more.

 Board Overview